comses-education/github-starter-course/README.md

 3. who recorded the changes
 4. why were the changes made _(these last two parts you have to fill in yourself, Git's not THAT smart!)_

-Whenever you are doing Git things (i.e., executing Git commands) you're using a Git client to interact with the stuff inside the managed `.git` directory that makes a given directory a Git repository.
+Whenever you are doing Git things (i.e., executing Git commands) you're using a Git client to interact with the stuff inside the managed `.git` directory that makes its relative root directory a special Git repository.

 ### Clone a repository